 No exaggeration.
 Paradise is not named wrongly.
 Walk up the hill for an hour or two and there's unbelieveable richness, there's niche water features dripping over sculptured granite with hanging mosses, OMG, and the screams, was that an eagle I didn't see or was it the marmots, bumbling over the rocks and chewing up the greenery, they're even eating the dirt!
 And holy cow an enormous white mountain goat sitting on the snow, looking wise and sad, with equal angle, equal length, spiky ears and horns, tucked up cloven hoofs, just watching the hikers go by.
 Spend the $30, it's better than Disneyland, it's extravagantly beautiful.

-So I say, Laramie guy is speaking a different language from me; EVERYTHING is feelings.
-Liz argues for him: I see men all the time who can't access their feelings.
+So I say to Liz, Laramie guy must be speaking a different language from me, because I say EVERYTHING is feelings.
+Liz argues for him, saying, I see men all the time who can't access their feelings.
 I counter, you mean one type of feelings, call it FeelingsU: those are the Unacceptable feelings.
 (Then there are FeelingsA which are the Acceptable feelings, and both kinds are Feelings, don't pretend otherwise.)
 So sure, men can't access those FeelingsU.
 True.
 But then there are the acceptable feelings, the FeelingsA, the devotion of getting up early and going to the job and working your ass off and bringing home the bacon so the love of your life, your wife, and the light of your life, your kids, can have what they need.
 Those are feelings too.
 Those are feelings you would work a lifetime to support.
 You would die for.
 Soldiers who die for their country are living some very admirable feelings.
 As Lincoln himself at Gettysburg described it: "the last full measure of devotion".
 Is devotion not a feeling?
 To say so would be simply false.

 Actually everyone always operates in a motivated frame: here's my goals, here's my commitment and aspiration, I'm going to engage in the activities of my life with the emotional depth of my committed feelings toward this outcome, and push that rock up that mountain with feeling, and those, guess what, are perfectly acceptable feelings, and men who certainly have them certainly do feel them.
 So you can't say Men don't have feelings.
 Maybe they have been trained not to express socially unacceptable feelings like vulnerability or grief, but that's not the only kind of feelings they have.